 You will have to pay an administrative fee of EUR 95 per application (fee code 022).

 Further details can be found in the Guidelines for Examination in the EPO, Part E, Chapter XII, point 1.

 If the change affects the name only, and no transfer of rights has occurred, you can ask for it to be recorded by sending a letter or fax to the EPO quoting the relevant application number.
 No fee is payable.

-Information on the patentability of programs for computers is available on this website.
+Information on the patentability of programs for computers is available on this page: